bekou/ad_data/README.md

 The dataset includes 887,599 property advertisements from a real estate company and three human annotators manually annotated 2,318 ads by creating the property tree of the advertisements.

-We will upload the dataset before the conference.
+We will upload the anonymized dataset (removing personal information) before the conference.